Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Pixel Watch 2 LTE vs Pixel Watch 2 Wi-Fi: What's the difference?

-Google’s second-generation smartwatch packs the powerful Wear OS, advanced health sensors, and tons of fitness tracking features.
+Google’s second-generation smartwatch packs a powerful Wear OS, advanced health sensors, and many fitness-tracking features.
 Before you purchase the new watch, though, you’ll need to decide what connectivity you prefer.
 The Pixel Watch 2 is available in two variants: Wi-Fi or LTE.
 Find out what each model offers in this Google Pixel Watch 2 LTE vs Pixel Watch 2 Wi-Fi guide.

 Google Pixel Watch 2 LTE vs Pixel Watch 2 Wi-Fi: At a glance

 Both models of Google's newest smartwatch offer a nearly identical user experience.
-Below are the major differences when it comes to features and specs between the LTE and Wi-Fi models.
+Below are the major differences in features and specs between the LTE and Wi-Fi models.

-- The Pixel Watch 2 Wi-Fi model requires a Bluetooth connection to a paired phone or a Wi-Fi connection to access any of the features mentioned above.
+• The Pixel Watch 2 Wi-Fi model requires a Bluetooth connection to a paired phone or a Wi-Fi connection to access any of the abovementioned features.

-- In many smartwatch lineups, LTE can drain power faster than Wi-Fi or Bluetooth connections.
+• LTE can drain power faster than Wi-Fi or Bluetooth connections in many smartwatch lineups.

 Google Pixel Watch 2 LTE vs Google Pixel Watch 2 Wi-Fi: Features

 Back with an upgraded experience, the Google Pixel Watch 2 lineup offers all the features users loved about the original model, plus a few improvements.
-At the heart of the experience is Google’s Wear OS.
-This year, that comes in the form of Wear OS 4.0 running on a powerful new Qualcomm SW5100 chipset.
+At the heart of the experience is Google’s Wear OS 4.0, running on a powerful new Qualcomm SW5100 chipset.
 The software still packs all the best tools of Google’s ecosystem.
-The new processor offers more efficient power usage as well as faster performance specs.
+The new processor offers more efficient power usage and faster performance specs.
+In person, this translates to a speedy user experience free of lag or glitches.
 The watch also still boasts thorough integration with Fitbit’s ecosystem, now including the company’s advanced stress management tools.
+Though I wasn’t overly impressed by the stress tracking during my review, the rest of the Fitbit platform remains one of the line’s biggest strengths.

-All of these smartwatch and fitness tracking features, as well as new temperature and cEDA sensors, are identical on both the LTE and Wi-Fi models.
-Both variants also boast brand-new heart rate sensors for even more accurate heart rate zone tracking during workouts.
-They also automatically track seven popular workouts as well as body response data, sleep, steps, and much more.
+These smartwatch and fitness tracking features, as well as new temperature and cEDA sensors, are identical on both the LTE and Wi-Fi models.
+Both variants also boast updated heart rate sensors for even more accurate heart rate zone tracking during workouts.
+They sensor proved reliable during a variety of workout types, and I found the heart rate zones fantastic for managing exertion during training.
+Both models also automatically track seven popular workouts, body response data, sleep, steps, and more.
 In other words, either way, shoppers can invest in a robust smartwatch experience with plenty of wellness tools.

 Connectivity on the Pixel Watch 2 is most important for smart features like on-wrist phone calls and safety tools like the line's new Safety Check, plus routing apps and music streaming for long-distance training.